imthefounder/dao-governance-platform/README.md

 #### Notes

-- The contract is upgradable.
-- The contract is pausable.
-- The contract is ERC20Permit compliant.
+- The contract is upgradable, pausable, and ERC20Permit compliant.

 ### `GovToken.sol`